Edit PDF files with Inkscape

 Editing PDF files.

-Inkscape is a handy tool for more complex PDF editing.
+Inkscape is a handy tool for serious PDF editing.
 Inkscape is freeware, an open source SVG graphics editor released under the GPL.

 - Open the PDF with Inkscape.
 Inkscape opens only one page from a multi page PDF.